Mippia/mippia_api_docspage/api-reference/ai-detection.md

 ## Notes

 - **Supported formats**: mp3, wav, flac, m4a, aac, ogg
+- **Final Result**: Weighted average of all Real/Fake binary classification models for a single consolidated prediction
 - **Segment Analysis**: Analyzes each segment of the audio independently to detect localized AI artifacts
 - **Overall Analysis**: Considers the entire song structure and aggregates segment results for final prediction
-- **Result Array**: Each element in the result array represents one model's analysis, allowing clients to iterate through all model results easily
+- **Model Results**: Each element in the `model_results` array represents one model's analysis